martinmueller1104/d3m.github.io/_pages/about.md

 - Machine learning for predicting micromechanical and macroscopic material properties based on microstructural data
 - Inverse materials design to identify the microstructure required for improved properties
 - Machine learning powered microscopy for microstructure quantification
-- Preparation and linking of multimodal, heterogeneous data sources (images, tabular data, simulation, literature) using LLMs, and LLM-based literature mining
+- Processing, linking and annotation of multimodal, heterogeneous data sources (images, tabular data, simulation, literature) using large language models

 ## Our Research
 ### Microstructure quantification using machine learning